 SCOPE OF THIS CHAPTER

-Those wishing to make complaints in relation to a Child in Care can, at any time, refer their complaints to the regulatory authority.
+Those wishing to make complaints in relation to a looked after child can, at any time, refer their complaints to the regulatory authority.

 1. Who may make a Complaint?